1.11.8 Servicewide Electronic Research Program (SERP)

 Example of a Section 508 Non-Compliant Table

 The following is an example of a Section 508 non-compliant table.
-Tables are non-compliant if Verbal Descriptive Narrative (VDN) is not present or a detailed description of content being shown is not given.
-Tables must never be a graphic.
+Graphics are non-compliant if alternative text is not present or a detailed description of the graphic content is not provided.
+Never present tabular data in graphic form.
+If the data is a form or worksheet, re-create it as a table in XML or use citation tags to link directly to the form.

 Example of Section 508 Compliant Table